-Our PSHE provision meets the school’s requirement to provide this as part of our core curriculum at Key Stages Three and Four.
+At Test Valley School our PSHE provision meets exceeds the statutory requirement for teaching PSHE.
 It is a planned programme of learning through which pupils acquire the knowledge, understanding and skills they need to manage their lives now and in the future.
 As part of a whole school approach it develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.

 PSHE at Test Valley School focuses on the well-being of our pupils now and in the future.
 It addresses pupils’ own experience and prepares them for when they leave school.
 A spiral programme ensures learning is revisited, reinforced and extended during a pupil’s five years by age and stage appropriate contexts.

 Every effort is made to encourage pupils to develop their personal skills.
 These include communicating, making reasoned judgements and developing strategies for dealing with varying life situations, constructive criticisms and disseminating information.
 The development of tolerance, an appreciation of another’s point of view and self-respect are key elements of this programme.